 Product packaging is of crucial importance for manufacturing firms as it helps protect the item from damage.
 To maintain their packaging standards, manufacturing firms often deploy computer vision-based systems.

-The use of such technologies is particularly widespread in pharmaceutical computer vision applications, where it is essential to count the number of pieces prior to packaging.
+The use of such technologies is particularly widespread in pharmaceutical computer vision applications, where it is essential to count the number of pieces before packaging.
 These manufacturers need to maintain a specified number of whole tablets or capsules per bottle without fail.
 Computer vision helps in doing the task with the required precision and automation.

 Moreover, the system can be trained to check for damages on the final packaging and divert any product found lacking in this aspect.
 Another use case is the inspection of incoming goods to detect issues early and automatically document potential insurance cases.